jakobilab/jakobilab-web/content/home/jobs.md

 <!-- We are looking for a Research Associate, Master's, and PhD students. -->

-We are looking for a Postdoctoral Research Associate, Master's and PhD students, and a Research Associate.
+We are looking for a Postdoctoral Research Associate, Master's and PhD students, and a Scientific Analyst.

 {{< button "Apply to Postdoctoral Research Associate position" "https://arizona.csod.com/ux/ats/careersite/4/home/requisition/21195?c=arizona" >}}

+{{< button "Apply to Scientific Analyst I position" "https://arizona.csod.com/ux/ats/careersite/4/home/requisition/22932?c=arizona&sq=req22932" >}}

 <!-- {{< button "We have open positions, contact us!" "#contact" >}} -->